victormorc/SW_NOTES/README.md

 ## TINY STEPS
 Working in tiny steps may sound too overhead, however it gives you a better control of changes and easy testing, debugging, tuning code, ...
+As each step will bring small changes (additions or deletions) the complexity associated will be reduced if you did it correctly.

 Furthermore, tiny steps give you an estimation of what output you should get as in design and code.